-Hydrolix Spark Connector: AWS EMR Deployment
+Hydrolix Connector for Apache Spark: AWS EMR Deployment

 Analyze your Hydrolix data using Apache Spark and AWS EMR